 As an e-cigarette company, we love and embrace evidence-based research.
 We never stop researching – it’s what we have to do to be at the cutting edge of the industry, to produce top-of-the-line products and to keep our customers well informed.
-We even have an entire site that is devoted to science and evidence based research.
+We even have an entire blog category that is devoted to vaping news, science and regulations.

 Do A Little E-cig Research of Your Own

 The e-cig industry is an area that is in urgent need of evidence-based regulation that could help smokers in their search for potentially safer alternative to tobacco products.
 Before you get too worried about the next apocalyptic headline about the dangers of e-cigs, do a little research of your own.
 We bring information to you as often and as quickly as we can, but these days – with e-cig opposition being a new media darling – read between the click-bait to see if the story passes the sniff test.